Maximizing the Value of Foliar Fungicides in Corn

 The 2009 DuPont Pioneer small plot trial also included different cropping sequences and tillage practices among locations (Table 1).
 Average yield response to fungicide application tended to be higher among locations planted to corn the previous year and locations using no-till or strip-till practices; however, high yield response at some locations was driven primarily by common rust pressure.
 Common rust does not overwinter in crop residue, so would not be affected by crop rotation or tillage practices.

 One concern with fungicide treatments in corn is the potential for increased grain moisture at harvest, resulting in higher drying costs.
-Observations have varied among university trials with some showing a small increase in moisture in treated vs. non-treated corn, and some showing no difference.
-Among Pioneer on-farm trials, grain moisture of fungicide-treated corn was only slightly higher (+0.38 points) than non-treated corn.
+Observations have varied among university trials with some showing a small increase in moisture in treated versus non-treated corn and some showing no difference.
+Among Pioneer on-farm trials, grain moisture of fungicide-treated corn was only slightly higher (+0.39 points) than non-treated corn.
 This difference was not greatly affected by overall moisture level at harvest.
-In trials where harvest moisture of the untreated corn was greater than 25%, treated corn averaged 0.4 points wetter.

 One possible reason a fungicide application could increase grain moisture at harvest is that disease pressure in the non-treated corn was severe enough to cause premature death of the plant.
 In such a case, the increase in moisture would probably be accompanied by an increase in yield, which may more than offset any additional drying costs.